 Meet Mary K. Tilghman, whose original decision to attend UMBC may have started off more pragmatic than fairytale (she could commute with her brother who was attending), but the story ended up having a happy ending.
-Tilghman ’79, English, is a novelistthe author of half a dozen modern romance and historical novelsfinding inspiration in her native Maryland, as well as drawing on her bachelor’s degree from 45-plus years ago.
-Tilghman says that the classes at UMBC laid the foundation for a prolific and fulfilling writing career.
+Tilghman ’79, English, is a novelist—the author of half a dozen modern romance and historical novels.
+She says she finds inspiration in her native Maryland and draws on her bachelor’s degree from 45-plus years ago.
+According to Tilghman, her classes at UMBC laid the foundation for a prolific and fulfilling writing career.
 Tell us your story, Mary!

 Q: What’s one essential thing you’d want another Retriever to know about you?